 From: Reagan Miller, Director, Child Care & Early Learning Division

-Subject: CLASS® Optional for Texas Rising Star Assessments
+Subject: CLASS® Optional for Texas Rising Star Assessments—Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the Classroom Assessment Scoring System® (CLASS®) as an Texas Rising Star assess Category 2. about
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on using the Classroom Assessment Scoring System® (CLASS®) as an alternative to Texas Rising Star assessment tools for assessing Category 2.

+This updated letter includes information about using the CLASS® 2nd Edition Pre-K-3rd tool for classrooms with children from age three years to third grade and out-of-school classrooms with children in fourth through seventh grade.

 RESCISSION:

+WD Letter 06-22

 BACKGROUND: